This article is a first draft and needs review + editing. This is not its final incarnation

 Bullet Journals

 I recently treated myself to a dotted notebook to use as a ‘Bullet Journal’.
-It was my girlfriend who introduced me to the concept, and while I was skeptical, the book was cheap and the idea intriguing.
+It was my girlfriend (now wife) who introduced me to the concept, and while I was skeptical, the book was cheap and the idea intriguing.

 I’ve always struggled with self-driven routine.
 I have learnt that I enthusiastically throw myself into going to the gym, keeping a diary, going rock-climbing - but I never keep it up for longer than a few months.
 I’ve taught myself to not even bother starting, as I can save the expense and the guilt.

 The concept within a bullet journal has changed all that.
 No longer am I beholden to the shame of returning to a diary 40 days after my last entry.
-There will be no blank pages as proof, and the design of the journal is such that the content is transient, momentary organizations.
+There will be no blank pages as proof, and the design of the journal is such that the content is transient, all momentary organizations.

-The whole concept emphasizes pressureless contribution.
+The whole concept emphasizes contribution over procedure.
 One of the other ‘spreads’ I have is a monthly tracker, and this is mostly my own twist, but instead of logging exactly how much I have done and intensely pushing it, I simply put some arrows that show my improvement/slip.
 The rate or absolute number of gym visits doesn’t matter, what matters is that I am improving, or stabilizing from before.
 I’m not out to get personal bests on the weights machine, I’m there to improve myself.

 The blankness of the journal really allows a great degree of freedom and creativity with the book.
 I’m sure others find different parts of it useful, but for me that power of all-in pressure-free logging is revolutionary.